Look, I get it: I’ve run out of time before bed and exasperatedly taken damp sheets out of the dryer.

 The current top-rated dehumidifier by Consumer Reports is the large-capacity Honeywell TP70WKN Dehumidifier with frost control.

-- 50-PINT 9-GALLON DEHUMIDIFIER FOR MEDIUM TO LARGE ROOMS: This powerful beast effectively removes moisture from the air to protect walls, curtains, furniture and appliances from excess household...
+- [POWERFUL DEHUMIDIFIER FOR LARGE ROOMS] This powerful beast effectively stops up to 70 Pints per day (50 Pint 2019 DOE Standard) of moisture from the air to protect walls, curtains, furniture and...

 Also, we want to remind you that electric blankets and heating pads should never be used in/near water unless approved for machine- or hand-washing.